ahives/HareDu3/docs/queue-sync.md

 # Sync Queue

 The Broker API allows you to sync queues.
 To do so is pretty simple with HareDu 4.
-You can do it yourself or the DI way.

-**Microsoft DI**

 ```c#
 var result = await _services.GetService<IBrokerFactory>()